RungeCC/melt/README.md

 - `index`: `int` (optional, default: `0`) — The index of the font to inspect in a font collection.
 - **Returns**: `dictionary` containing the font information with the following keys:
     - `properties`: A dictionary with the font's names, scripts, and features.
         - `names`: Contains various name strings from the font's `name` table (e.g., `family`, `full-name`, `postscript-name`). _Note: These may differ from what Typst uses.
-See `typst.family` for the name recognized by Typst._ All possible entries can be found [here](https://learn.microsoft.com/en-us/typography/opentype/spec/name#name-ids).
+See `typst.info.family` for the name recognized by Typst._ All possible entries can be found [here](https://learn.microsoft.com/en-us/typography/opentype/spec/name#name-ids).
           - Each `name` item is an array of every possible entries matching `name_id`, each entry has a `name`, a `language` and `platform_encoding` field.
         - `scripts`: A list of supported script and language tags from the font's `GSUB` and `GPOS` tables.
           _Note: This might not be the list of the font's intended scripts and languages._
           - It also contains `supported` and `designed` fields, from font's `meta` table, may reflect the font's intended scripts and languages, see [here](https://learn.microsoft.com/en-us/typography/opentype/spec/meta#data-maps) for details.
         - `features`: A list of supported OpenType feature tags.
     - `metrics`: A dictionary with various font metrics.
-This mirrors Typst's internal `FontMetrics` structure.
-        - `units_per_em`: `int`
-        - All other `metrics` (e.g., `ascender`, `descender`, `x-height`) are in `em`.
+        - `italic_angle` is in degrees, all rest metrics are in font units.
-    - `typst`: A dictionary containing font information as seen by Typst's engine.
-This mirrors the Typst's internal `FontInfo` structure, with flags converted to booleans for convenience.
+    - `typst`: A dictionary containing font information and font metrics as seen by Typst's engine.
+        - `info`: This mirrors the Typst's internal `FontInfo` structure, with flags converted to booleans for convenience.
             - `coverage`: Typst's internal representation of Unicode coverage.
 Use this with the `contains` function to check for character support.
+        - `metrics`: A dictionary containing font metrics as seen by Typst's engine. _Note: that the math metrics has not been included yet._

 It's signature could be explained as follows:
 ```rust